 If you are looking for new Halloween SVGs you’ve come to the right place.
 Sarah from Simply Crafted Life has organized this Halloween SVG blog hop – so you get 11 new free SVGs to use in your Halloween crafting this year!
-I’m making a Halloween wood sign, and will show you tricks for how to iron-on vinyl on stained wood.
+I’m making a queens apple orchard wood sign, and will show you tricks for how to iron-on vinyl on stained wood.

 I designed a file to make an apple orchard sign perfect for your Halloween mantel or porch.
 And I’m so excited about how this turned out!
 I haven’t done much in the world of SVG creation yet – but working on this one makes me want to try it a lot more. (some links are affiliate)

-How to upload an SVG to Cricut Design Space
+How to upload the Queen’s Apple Orchard SVG to Cricut Design Space

 Open Design Space and start a new project.
 Click the Upload button in the left sidebar of the canvas screen and find the SVG you just downloaded.
 Save it in Design Space then it will appear in the recent uploads.
 Click on it, and then click “Insert images.”